-Capital assets, which include property, plant, equipment, infrastructure assets, leased water plant assets, and subscription assets are reported in the applicable governmental activities column in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets, are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical costs at time of purchase or construction.
 Major outlays for capital asset and improvement projects are capitalized as constructed, inclusive of ancillary costs.